 We get a lot of calls at Mason Music … a lot.
 So, you can imagine how many questions we answer.
-Things like, “How much are lessons?” or “How old should my child be to start taking lessons?” and then, “Which instrument should my child start lessons on?”
+Things like, “How much are lessons?” or “How old should my child be to start taking lessons?” and then the all important,

 Conventional wisdom almost always points towards the piano.
-And, in general, I would agree.
+And, in general, I would agree (keep reading to learn why this isn’t always the best choice).
 My own musical education started at age six with piano lessons, which I continued until I switched to guitar at 13.
 For me, piano lessons provided a strong foundation for musical understanding, especially in regards to rhythm, melody, intervals, chords and pretty much any music theory concepts.
-The simplicity of the instrument, as well as the natural linear order it lays in, make these concepts so much easier to grasp on the piano than on the guitar or other instruments.
-I find myself taking my guitar students over to the piano regularly to explain music theory.
+The simplicity of the instrument, as well as its linear nature (left to right, low to high), make these concepts so much easier to grasp on the piano than on the guitar or other instruments.
+I teach guitar these days, and I regularly find myself taking my guitar students over to the piano to explain music theory.
 It just makes more sense there!
-So for my parents, the easy answer was to start me on the piano.
+So for my own parents, the easy answer was to start me on the piano.

 However, music lessons are a joint venture between the parent, the student and the teacher.
 All three parties need to be on the same page when it comes to goals.
 I have noticed that there are two distinct groups of parents when it comes to music lessons, and knowing which group you fall in can help you choose the right instrument for your child.
 As I describe these two groups, please know that I am in no way passing judgment on anyone here.
 I’m simply describing an observation that I think will be helpful.